 Having a food allergy can be stressful for the child and the whole family.
 We also focus on patient and family education, including topics like how to read food labels, how to use emergency allergy medication such as injecting epinephrine — a medication that treats an acute allergic reaction — and how to manage a child’s allergy outside the home at school, daycare, camp or other places.

-Food allergy causes and symptoms
+Food allergy symptoms and causes in children

 Typically, our immune systems work to fight infection and disease.
 When your child has a food allergy, it means his or her immune system reacts to that particular food as if it is harmful.
 When your child comes in contact with that food, their body releases chemicals to fight against the food allergen, causing allergic symptoms that can affect different parts of the body, such as the respiratory system or gastrointestinal tract.